dotlang/language/doc/RFE.md

 - Lambda does not have access to parent functions' bindings.
 - Lambda (or module level or struct level functions) have access to their parent data structure (struct/module) bindings/types

-? - How else can we use optionals to make language more expressive?

-? - What happens for `x= int_nothing // float_nothing // string_int_nothing`?
-what will be output type?

-? - Remove semantics from `_`.
-Make it a convention

-? - Do we need to simplify structs? https://github.com/ziglang/zig/issues/1250
+Y - Do we need to simplify structs? https://github.com/ziglang/zig/issues/1250
 If we ban value setting inside a struct, we should do the same inside a module. or else, module cannot be struct.